bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 1. Share this folder to their BHKLab Gmail (e.g. bhklab.johndoe@gmail.com).
 1. Share the [Lab Off-boarding Information template](https://docs.google.com/document/d/1KhnDPSIPqvjw7__1ACFVlBg7tS21bKxaR5AdPV6voUs/edit?tab=t.0) with the lab member.
 1. Share the [Offboarding Policy](index.md) with the lab member.

-1. Send the [Exit Interview Form](https://docs.google.com/forms/d/1HEtSofzgdJ-RPYh8rB02RkIdUJ1lRl24OHYSWfpGYLE/edit) to the lab member via their BHKLab Gmail.
-1. Request that the lab member change the password to their BHKLab Gmail account and share this with the lab coordinator.
+#### Email Template

 ## During the Offboarding Initialization Meeting
 1. Walk through the [Offboarding Policy](index.md) with the lab member.
 1. Make sure they have access to their Offboarding Report folder and Information template.
+1. Send the [Exit Interview Form](https://docs.google.com/forms/d/1HEtSofzgdJ-RPYh8rB02RkIdUJ1lRl24OHYSWfpGYLE/edit) to the lab member via their BHKLab Gmail.
     1. Explain that the Exit Interview form should be completed just prior to the exit interview.
+1. Request that the lab member change the password to their BHKLab Gmail account and share this with the lab coordinator.

 ## During the Exit Interview